matematikk-mooc/backend/README.md

 Docker Canvas
 -------------------------------

 Docker provisioning for Canvas.
-This repository is _not_ for building a Canvas for deployment to production, but it is suited for running Canvas as a dependency to other modules, e.g. https://github.com/matematikk-mooc/kpas-api.
+This repository is _not_ for building Canvas for deployment to production, but it is suited for running Canvas as a dependency to other modules during development, e.g. https://github.com/matematikk-mooc/kpas-api.

 ### Prerequisites
 * [Docker Desktop](https://www.docker.com/products/docker-desktop)